Corporate Plan 2013-2015

 The strategy that the ALRC will use to achieve its intended outcome is to undertake inquiries into areas of law reform referred to it by the Attorney-General.
 In conducting its inquiries, the ALRC will consult with relevant government, industry and community stakeholders and experts interested in the area under review and comprehensively research and analyse the legal policy issues raised during the course of this research.
-As part of the inquiry process, the ALRC will produce a number of consultation papers that present issues, ask questions and raise proposals for reform and will call on the community to respond through both formal submission processes and more informal mechanisms, including through online communication strategies, where appropriate.
-These external contributions and the ALRC’s own research and analysis will inform the preparation of a final report with recommendations for the government’s consideration for each inquiry undertaken.
+As part of the inquiry process, the ALRC will produce a number of consultation papers including Issues papers and Discussion papers and will call for submissions that will, along with its own research and findings, inform the preparation of a final report with recommendations for the Government’s consideration for each inquiry undertaken.
 The ALRC has one program to achieve its outcome.

 Program 1 Conducting inquiries into aspects of Australian law and related processes for the purpose of law reform

-In 2011-2013, the ALRC is expecting to conduct at least two inquiries at any one time.
-As part of the inquiry process, the ALRC will produce a number of consultation papers that present issues, ask questions and raise proposals for reform and will call on the community to respond through both formal submission processes and consultations and more informal feedback mechanisms, including online discussion forums, phone-ins and focus groups, where appropriate.
-These external contributions and the ALRC’s own research will inform the preparation of a final report with recommendations for the Government’s consideration for each inquiry undertaken.
+In 2013-2015, the ALRC is expecting to conduct at least two inquiries at any one time.
+As part of the inquiry process, the ALRC will produce a number of consultation papers that present issues, ask questions and raise proposals for reform and will call on the community to respond through both formal submission processes and consultation meetings and more informal feedback mechanisms, including online discussion forums, blogs, e-newsletters and focus groups, where appropriate.
+These external contributions and the ALRC’s own research will inform the recommendations in the Final Report for the Government’s consideration for each inquiry undertaken.
 The ALRC will usually constitute an expert Advisory Committee for each inquiry to assist in the analysis and formulation of key recommendations and proposals for reform.

 As required by its Act, the ALRC also will have regard to relevant international obligations; the potential impact of its recommendations on the costs of getting access to and dispensing justice; and personal rights and liberties, ensuring that citizens are not unduly dependent on administrative rather than judicial decisions.